axdyv/PANW-Mood-Journal/README.md

 ## 🤓 Methodology
 Each library used in the project is there to build the foundations for the NLP pipeline and allows for greater interpretability, extensibility, and semantic nuance.
 - FastAPI: Lightweight, async-native backend framework with automatic validation + OpenAPI schema.
 Low overhead, perfect for real-time journaling input.
 - HuggingFace transformers: Provides access to LLM-grade embedding models + zero-shot classification.
-Enables semantic mood inference from messy language with no manual retraining.
+Enables semantic mood inference from messy language with no manual retraining. (initially used but later removed)
 - sentence-transformers: Converts journal entries into dense vector embeddings, necessary for cosine-similarity based classification.
 - numpy: Enables fast vector operations for cosine similarity, centroid updates, and valence/arousal scoring.
 - Pydantic: Ensures journal entries and response objects are well-typed and validated across the backend.